cvat-ai/cvat/cvat/apps/documentation/user_guide.md

     - ``Upload Annotation`` — upload an annotation file to the task (xml format)
     - ``Update Task`` — bring up "Update task" panel.
 It is used to edit or add labels line
     - ``Delete Task`` — delete the task
-    - ``Git Repository Sync`` — sync annotation with the repository.
+    - ``Git Repository Sync`` — sync annotation with the dataset repository.
-    It is available only if you specify dataset repository when the task has been created.
+      It is available only if you specify a dataset repository when the task has been created.
     - ``Run TF Annotation`` — automatic annotation with Tensorflow Object Detection API.
       Presence depends on how you build CVAT instance
     - ``Run Auto Annotation`` — automatic annotation with  OpenVINO toolkit.
       Presence depends on how you build CVAT instance.

     Item color depends on status of synchronization with the dataset repository:
     ``red`` means annotations are not synchronized with the repository,